hobru/CopilotStudio-SAP-Trading-Contracts/README.md

 ## Step 1: Setup your browser experience

-To avoid conflicting with your existing logged-in experiences, you can do this workshop by using one of these 3 options:

-1. Set up a new work profile specific to that workshop
-2. Or browse as a guest.
-3. Or start an InPrivate session.
+The easiest way to go through this workshop is to open up a browser in a Private window:

 ![New Private Windows](images/NewInPrivateWindows.jpg)